 Equipment

-Using a kitchen scale is a total game-changer for baking.
-It makes measuring ingredients super precise, so your easy coconut and strawberry cake recipe comes out perfect every single time.
-Plus, fewer measuring cups means less cleanup — and who doesn’t love that?
+Using a kitchen scale is a total game changer for baking.
+It makes measuring ingredients super precise, so your recipe comes out perfect every single time.
+Plus, fewer measuring cups means less cleanup, and who doesn’t love that?
 Invest in one, and you’ll wonder how you ever baked without it!

-- Sour Cream (Full-Fat): Makes the frosting tangy and balances the sweetness.
-It also contributes to the cakes texture.
+- Sour Cream (Full Fat): Makes the frosting tangy, rich, and balances the sweetness.

 - Coconut Extract: Essential for infusing the cake with deep coconut flavor.